Ryanair unveils new strategy: 'be nice to customers'

 He said management would now be encouraging staff to be more lenient with customers on bag size.

-”If it’s a millimeter over size, get on with it.
-We are not trying to penalize people for the sake of a millimeter, he said.
+”If it’s a millimetre over size, get on with it.
+We are not trying to penalise people for the sake of a millimetre, he said.

 A company spokesman later denied recent media reports which alleged that staff can earn bonuses for charging passengers for oversized hand luggage, saying Ryanair staff do not receive any incentives for levying such charges.